mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 layout: post_page
 ---

 The `sf` Simple Features for R package by Edzer Pebesma is a new, very nice package that represents a changes of gears from the `sp` S4 or new style class representation of spatial data in R, and instead provides [simple features access](https://en.wikipedia.org/wiki/Simple_Features) for R. This will be familiar to folks who use [PostGIS](https://en.wikipedia.org/wiki/PostGIS), [MySQL Spatial Extensions](https://en.wikipedia.org/wiki/MySQL), [Oracle Spatial](https://en.wikipedia.org/wiki/Oracle_Spatial_and_Graph), the [OGR component of the GDAL library](https://en.wikipedia.org/wiki/GDAL), [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/) and [GeoPandas](http://geopandas.org/) in Python.
-Simple features are represented with Well-Known text - [WKT](https://en.wikipedia.org/wiki/Well-known_text) - and well-know binary formats.
+Simple features are represented with Well-Known text - [WKT](https://en.wikipedia.org/wiki/Well-known_text) - and well-known binary formats.

 The big difference is the use of S3 classes in R rather than the S4, or new style classes of `sp` with the use of slots.
 Simple features are simply `data.frame` objects that have a geometry list-column.  `sf` interfaces with [GEOS](https://trac.osgeo.org/geos) for topolgoical operations, uses [GDAL](https://en.wikipedia.org/wiki/GDAL) for data creation as well as very speedy I/O along with [GEOS](https://trac.osgeo.org/geos), and also which is quite nice can directly read and write to spatial databases such as [PostGIS](https://en.wikipedia.org/wiki/PostGIS).